Complexes formed in collisions between ultracold alkali-metal diatomic molecules and atoms: Inelastic loss mediated by spin exchange

 The third case is where the resonant state is part of a manifold associated with a closed channel.
 We refer to these as closed-manifold resonances.
 In this case $\bar{\Gamma}^\textrm{s}_\textrm{inc}=z\bar{\Gamma}^\textrm{s}_a$ and $\bar{\Gamma}_\textrm{inel} = zN_\textrm{out}\bar{\Gamma}^\textrm{s}_a$.
 The height of the peak in loss rate is thus reduced by a factor $N_\textrm{out}$ from the universal rate, and the width of the peak is multiplied by a factor $zN_\textrm{out}$.

 Figure \ref{fig:cases} shows two schematic examples of the combined effect of these three types of resonance.
 For the purpose of illustration, we choose spin-exchange parameter $z=0.15$ and short-range transmission coefficient $T^\textrm{s}_a=1.0$.
-For each manifold, there is one bound state in each interval $d$, whose position we assign randomly within each interval.
+For each manifold, the bound states are randomly generated from a suitable chaotic distribution\footnote{We randomly generate matrices of dimension 20 from the Gaussian orthogonal ensemble, and unfold the resulting eigenvalues analytically using Wigner's semicircle law.} \cite{Mehta:rmt:1991, Guhr:1998} with mean spacing $d$.
 The horizontal axis represents scanning the energy of the incoming channel across the pattern of short-range bound states.
 Figure \ref{fig:cases}(a) shows an example with $N_\textrm{hf}=9$ and $N_\textrm{out}=4$, so that within each interval $d$ there is 1 incoming-manifold resonance, 4 outgoing-manifold resonances, and 4 closed-manifold resonances.
 It may be seen that the outgoing-manifold and closed-manifold resonances make similar overall contributions to the inelastic rate, but the closed-manifold contribution is more structured because the underlying resonances are narrower.
 The incoming-manifold resonances give peaks that are high but relatively narrow (with width dependent on $T^\textrm{s}_a$), and usually will not overlap.
 Figure \ref{fig:cases}(b) shows an example with $N_\textrm{hf}=9$ and $N_\textrm{out}=2$, with the resonances in the same locations as before to facilitate comparison.
 Within each interval $d$ there are now 1, 2 and 7 incoming-, outgoing- and closed-manifold resonances, respectively.
 The major differences are that the peaks for incoming-manifold resonances and closed-manifold are higher and sharper, while the overall contribution of outgoing-channel resonances is reduced by the smaller $N_\textrm{out}$.
 An important feature that the two examples share is a weakly structured background loss from the outgoing-manifold resonances, whose mean height is

 independent of $d$.

 The loss rates in Fig.\ \ref{fig:cases} are shown as a function of the mean spacing $d$.
 In ultracold scattering, however, such rates are usually measured as a function of magnetic field, or some other external variable such as electric field.
 As a function of magnetic field $B$, channel threshold shift with respect to one another by $B\Delta\mu$, where $\Delta\mu$ is the difference in magnetic moments.
 For free alkali-metal atoms at low field, $\Delta\mu/h \approx 1.4/(i_\textrm{C}+\frac{1}{2})$ MHz/G for states with $m_{f,\textrm{C}}$ that differ by 1, and is typically between 0.7 MHz/G for atoms with $i_\textrm{C}=\frac{3}{2}$ ($^{23}$Na, $^{39}$K, $^{41}$K, $^{87}$Rb) and 0.3 MHz/G for $i_\textrm{C}=4$ ($^{40}$K).
 The magnetic moments of triatomic complexes are more complicated, but will be of similar magnitude.
 The horizontal axes in Fig.\ \ref{fig:cases} correspond to $3d$ and thus covers the equivalent of hundreds or even thousands of Gauss.
 The general conclusion is that atom-molecule resonances due to states that belong to the RMT bath are very broad indeed.